Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Training Details.

 \section{Training Details.}

-We use AdamW optimizer \citep{loshchilov2018decoupled} for training with $\beta_1=0.5, \beta_2=0.999$.
+We use AdamW optimizer \cite{loshchilov2018decoupled} for training with $\beta_1=0.5, \beta_2=0.999$.
 The initial learning rate is set to $10^{-3}$ and decays to $2\times 10^{-4}$ after five starting epochs.
 The trade-off parameters are set to $\lambda_1 =2.0, \lambda_2 =5.0, \lambda_3 =0.5, \lambda_4 =150$ in all experiments.
 The patch size is 16 $\times$ 16 for DeepFashion and 8 $\times$ 8 for Market-1501.
 To stabilize the training, we use the EMA strategy \cite{yaz2018unusual} to average the learned weights of the generator.
-Our pose representation is predicted by DensePose \citep{guler2018densepose} and the parsing maps are obtained from CorrPM \citep{Zhang_2020_CVPR}.
+We train on 256 $\times$ 176 images in DeepFashon and $128$ $\times$ 64 images on Market-1501.
+Our pose representation is predicted by DensePose \cite{guler2018densepose} and the parsing maps are obtained from CorrPM \cite{Zhang_2020_CVPR}.
 We found that the predicted dense pose in Market-1501 has poor quality as the image resolution is too low ($128\times 64$) for the DensePose model.
-Therefore, we use an offline super resolution model \cite{liang2021swinir} to upsample the Market-1501 images to $512\times 256$, get dense pose from these images, and then downsample the pose to the original image resolution ($128\times 64$) for our pose transfer task.
-We also add human keypoints predicted from OpenPose \citep{openpose} as part of the pose representation to improve the accuracy of predicted posture on Market-1501.
+Therefore, we use an offline super-resolution model \cite{liang2021swinir} to upsample the Market-1501 images to $512\times 256$, get dense pose from these images, and then downsample the pose to the original image resolution for our pose transfer task.
+An example of the refined DensePose representation is shown in Figure \ref{fig:dpose}.
+We also add human keypoints predicted from OpenPose \cite{openpose} as part of the pose representation to improve the accuracy of predicted posture on Market-1501.